Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 # Battery pack of your choice

-# Batteries (7.4 volts or higher / Amperige of your choice but I recommend between 6000 and 8000 MAh in total depending on the size of your motors.
+# Batteries (7.4 volts or higher / Amperige that suites the recommendations of your motor.
+I used 12v 4,5 Amps which is the specifications that my motors require.

 # Jumper leads (All types are required for this project depending on the size of your chasis.)